typegoose/auto-increment/README.md

 `string`

-Set the ModelName to use for the tracker model.
+Set the tracker-model's name (sets the model-name of the tracker model like `mongoose.model(NameHere, ...)`)

 This option is optional, defaults to `identitycounter`.